NaturalIntelligence/fast-xml-parser/.github/ISSUE_TEMPLATE.md

 <!-- If you are raising a **bug** please ensure to fill below checklist; -->
 ### Checklist
 <!-- choose one by changing [ ] to [x] -->
+* [ ] Have you asked your question on Stackoverflow or similar forum?
 * [ ] Are you running the latest version?
 * [ ] Have you included sample input, output, error, and expected output?
 * [ ] Have you checked if you are using correct configuration?